Schumann-IT/terraform-provider-azureadb2c/docs/resources/trustframework_keyset_key.md

 ### Required

-- `type` (String) The kty (key type) parameter identifies the cryptographic algorithm family used with the key, Possible values are RSA, OCT, BUT: only RSA is supported currently.
+- `type` (String) The kty (key type) parameter identifies the cryptographic algorithm family used with the key, Possible values are RSA, OCT.
 - `use` (String) The use (public key use) parameter identifies the intended use of the public key.
 The use parameter is employed to indicate whether a public key is used for encrypting data or verifying the signature on data.
 Possible values are: sig (signature), enc (encryption)

 ### Optional

 - `key_set` (Attributes) Key set data (see [below for nested schema](#nestedatt--key_set))
+- `secret` (String, Sensitive) This is the field that is used to send the secret.

 <a id="nestedatt--key_set"></a>
 ### Nested Schema for `key_set`